Konisaurus/drawing_probability_calculator/README.md

 - .ydk

   It's a file for storing a Yu-Gi-Oh! deck.
-This file type is used by multiple online simulators that use the API of YGOPRODeck: https://ygoprodeck.com/api-guide/ The card "id"s of the ydk_card_database.json are the same as in the api of YGOPRODeck.
+This file type is used by multiple online simulators that use the [API of YGOPRODeck](https://ygoprodeck.com/api-guide/).
+  The card "id"s of the ydk_card_database.json are the same as in the API.

 ## Contributing